- What is the cuLearn online course template?

 To fully explore the template and experience it from a student’s perspective, you can self-enroll in the cuLearn Course Template course.

-To get started, download the template for the appropriate term from the Course Facilitation and Building Resources section in the cuLearn Course Template course.
-Next, follow the three quick guides below for steps to import, customize and populate the template for your course.
+To get started, download the template file (.mbz) from the Course Facilitation and Building Resources section in the cuLearn Course Template course.
+Next, follow the two quick guides below for steps to import, customize and populate the template for your course.

-Throughout the summer, we’ll be hosting workshops called Engage Students, Save Time: Successful Integration of the cuLearn Online Course Template to walk you through customizing the template for your course, as well as discussing strategies you can utilize to structure your course in an organized, accessible and engaging way.
+TLS regularly hosts workshops that walk you through customizing the template for your course, as well as discussing strategies you can utilize to structure your course in an organized, accessible and engaging way.
 Check our events page for details about upcoming sessions.

-For more resources and tools that you can use to help make informed decisions about your course, visit our Transitioning to Online Teaching page.
+For more resources and tools that you can use to help make informed decisions about your course, visit our Online Teaching page.